Nukesor/selfhosted-gaming/content/minecraft/_index.md

     **ONLY** these specified users can connect to the server, if this is set to `true`.
     However, administrator (OPs) are always white-listed.
 - `max-players` The maximum amount of concurrent users.
-- `playersSleepingPercentage` The amount of players that need to sleep for the night to be skipped.
 - `level-name` This is the name of the folder your world will be stored in.
 Default is `world`.
 - `online-mode` If set to `true` the server will query Mojang and only allow users with verified accounts to connect to your server.
     If you have friends with cracked Minecraft versions, set this to `false`.